-- 25. A full-time student registered for an Honours degree will normally register for modules having a total value of 120 credits over two consecutive semesters, with no fewer than 40 credits and no more than 80 credits in any one semester.
-The imbalance in credits is normally caused by the assessment for modules falling more into one semester than another.
-The contact hours are expected to be delivered evenly across the academic year. - 26.
-Any student registered for fewer than 120 credits (including those awarded through APL) over one academic session is classed as a part-time student.
+- 25. A full-time student registered for an Honours degree will normally register for modules having a total value of 120 credits over two consecutive semesters, normally with no fewer than 40 credits and normally no more than 90 credits in any one semester.
+The imbalance in credits is normally caused by specific features in the design or delivery of the course or programme of study, such as the assessment for modules falling more into one semester than another, or because of a student's carrying one or more module(s) to be re-assessed (in total up to 30 credits).
+The contact hours are normally expected to be delivered evenly across the academic year. - 26.
+For financial purposes, any student registered for fewer than 120 credits (including those awarded through APL) over one academic session is normally classed as a part-time student.